-- Provide peer support and facilitate peer support team debriefings within the parameters established by law, departmental policy, operational and ethical guidelines, and their training. - Attend regularly scheduled peer support team meetings and in-service training. - Develop and maintain enhanced knowledge and skills in recognizing stress reactions to critical incidents and the chronic stressors of policing and nonwork environments. - Remain in communication with the peer support team psychologist and engage the psychologist for clinical supervision in accordance with departmental policy and operational guidelines. - Resolve issues or conflicts that may arise between themselves and department investigators, supervisors, or administrators by working for cooperation, understanding, and education.
+- Provide peer support and facilitate peer support team debriefings within the parameters established by law, departmental policy, operational and ethical guidelines, clinical supervision, and their training. - Attend regularly scheduled peer support team meetings and in-service training. - Develop and maintain enhanced knowledge and skill.
+This includes skills in recognizing stress reactions to critical incidents and the unavoidable stressors of policing and non-work environments. - Remain in communication with the peer support team psychologist.
+They engage the psychologist for clinical supervision in accordance with departmental policy and operational guidelines. - Resolve issues or conflicts that may arise between themselves and department investigators, supervisors, or administrators by working for cooperation, understanding, and education.
 In cases where such resolution is not readily achieved, they contact their team coordinator and team psychologist immediately for assistance. - Make appropriate referrals when issues exceed the parameters of peer support. - Provide peer support services to other agencies on request and as approved through mutual-aid policies. - Remain mindful of the trust placed in them by those who seek peer support.